PhD thesis

 Presentation and deposit of the thesis

-1. Once the doctoral thesis has been completed, the doctoral candidate will request authorization for its presentation by means of a written document addressed to the academic committee of the doctoral program, which must be accompanied by:
+1. Once the doctoral thesis has been completed, the doctoral candidate will request authorization for its presentation by means of a letter addressed to the academic committee of the doctoral program, which must include:

-2. Once the authorization has been requested, the academic committee of the doctoral program must proceed:
+2. Once authorization has been requested, the academic committee of the doctoral program must proceed:

 3. Once the doctoral candidate's complete file has been evaluated, which will include the document of activities, the academic committee of the doctoral programme will authorise, if appropriate, the presentation of the thesis, issuing a resolution within a maximum period of one month.
 In the event that authorisation is denied, the doctoral candidate may appeal to the rector, who will resolve the matter following a report from the General Doctoral Committee.